inhere/php-sroute/README_en.md

     // ignore last '/' char.
 If is True, will clear last '/', so '/home' equals to '/home/' 'ignoreLastSep' => false,

-    // intercept all request.
+    // matchAll all request.
     // 1.
-If is a valid URI path, will intercept all request uri to the path.
+If is a valid URI path, will matchAll all request uri to the path.
     // 2.
-If is a closure, will intercept all request then call it 'intercept' => '', // eg: '/site/maintenance' or `function () { echo 'System Maintaining ... ...'; }`
+If is a closure, will matchAll all request then call it 'matchAll' => '', // eg: '/site/maintenance' or `function () { echo 'System Maintaining ... ...'; }`

     // auto route match @like yii framework
     // If is True, will auto find the handler controller file.